Translated by Jasmine Nishino

 Ueno is one of the liveliest areas in Tokyo.
-It can be easily accessed from the airports.
-Venture through the museums, galleries, zoo, and cultural locations in this area, best known for its famous Ueno Park.
+It is also easily accessible from Haneda and Narita airports.
+Venture through museums, art galleries, the zoo, and cultural locations in this area, best known for the famous Ueno Park.

-While Ueno is known as a charming area with museums and galleries, there are also parks filled with lush greens and a zoo with pandas in the area.
+While Ueno is a charming area with museums and art galleries, there are also parks with lush nature and a zoo with pandas in the area.
 In addition, there are lively shopping areas and even spots where you can see traditional performing arts.
-With a wide range of things to do, we collected some recommended spots and ways to get around Ueno for you to best enjoy your time there.
+With a wide range of things to do, we've compiled some recommended spots and ways to get around Ueno.

 Contents: